Introduction

 I checked in with Amber the next day to see how she was recovering from coronavirus.
 Here is her response:

 “Hi Cathy, Update from yesterday.
 I have been finding it difficult to lie down and sleep at night.
-I’ve had to sit up a bit because it hurt to much in my chest and between my ribs.
+I’ve had to sit up a bit because it hurt too much in my chest and between my ribs.
 Last night, I slept lying down for the first time in over 6-8 days.
-Walking to work this morning, I found my self walking a lot slower than normal.
+Walking to work this morning, I found myself walking a lot slower than normal.
 I guess the shift was to stop and take a moment to listen to my body and take it easy.
 I guess my body is saying “Give me a chance.”
 In other words: “I’ve not been well.
 Your expectations are too high”.
 I feel more relief from my symptoms, than I did a couple of days ago.
 I had tried the sentences on my own but I think that I over analyzed it the first time I tried.
 Also, I don’t think if I had done the sentences again on my own, I wouldn’t have been able to go that deep.”

 Learn how Logosynthesis® is being used to treat LongCovid